OMAR CRUZ, LEFT HANDED PITCHER

 The Pirates sent Cruz to Greensboro to start the season.
 He had some quirky starts there.
 In his first one, he allowed one hit but four runs.
 In his second, he threw four hitless innings with ten strikeouts.
 Overall he pitched very well for the Grasshoppers despite a lot of walks, as opponents batted just .168 against him thanks to a .220 BABIP.
 He also had a high K rate.
 The Pirates moved him up to Altoona, where he made 14 starts.
 Other than struggling some in July, he got good results for the Curve, too.
 In Altoona, he walked and struck out a lot fewer, while opponents batted .260 against him.
 He had no platoon split.
 Cruz threw mostly in the high-80s in 2021 and the analytics didn’t buy the good ERAs; he had xFIPs of 4.76 at Greensboro and 5.14 at Altoona.

 Cruz doesn’t have a high ceiling, but he’s been effective so far.
 He’s also the closest thing the Pirates have to a left-handed starting prospect.
-Cruz is eligible for the Rule 5 draft, but the Pirates chose not to protect him.
+Cruz was eligible for the Rule 5 draft, but the Pirates chose not to protect him.
+It won’t matter, though, because the draft was cancelled.

 |2022: Minor League Salary|